 The second step is to compute entry ratios.
 As defined previously, the entry ratio is the ratio of the actual aggregate losses to the expected aggregate losses.
-In the example above, the expected aggregate losses of the group are stated explicitly as \$100,000.
+In the example above, the empirical average aggregate loss per policy is \$5M.
 So the entry ratios can be found as in Exhibit 3.13.